lucasdss/alieninvasion/README.md

 ## Assumptions Made

 It's not specified if goroutines must be used, neither the use of channels.

-So there is a basic version avoiding concurrency and mutexes.
+So there is a basic version avoiding concurrency and mutexes and the default version using goroutines and channels.

 ## Build the code